-Attack Backfire: In this game, attacking enemies with the wrong spell (eg Ice monsters with Ice magic, Undead with Drain and Osmose or Blob Monster with Poison) will actually heal the monster.
+Attack Backfire: In this game, attacking enemies with the wrong spell (eg; Ice monsters with Ice magic, Undead with Drain/Osmose, or Blob Monster with Poison) will actually heal the monster.
 With Drain or Blood Swords, results will be ugly.

 In fact, all Final Fantasy games after the first one have a system of elemental absorb.

-Beef Gate: The world map is wide open, designed in a way so as to not even so much as suggest a way you should go, with featureless plans and forests in all four directions being the norm.
+Beef Gate: The world map is wide open, designed in a way so as to not even so much as suggest a way you should go, with featureless plains and forests in every direction being the norm.
 Some advice for if you don't know where to go is to pick a direction.
 If you died to a random encounter, you went the wrong way.

 "Blind Idiot" Translation: An English translation was actually produced for a North American NES release that never happened.
 Which is just as well, considering that the resulting translation, just to start with, consistently spelled "pirates" as "piretes," turned Beelzebub into "Beelzlbl," and had the boss Gottos shriek "Rebellions!" when confronted by the rebels.